AndrewBuck/cosmic/README.txt

+NOTE: The 2MASS point source catalog is available and could be imported, but at this time we are not using it.
+It contains approximately 500 million stars and would occupy about 43 gb of DB space.

 2MASS Extended Sources - Two Micron All Sky Survey (Only Extended Sources)

 	The 2MASS survey covered the whole sky and created a huge catalog of